Jehovah's Witness Wedding Traditions: Sacred Celebrations Within the Faith

 How do interfaith families navigate these weddings?

 Carefully, with lots of advance communication.
 Successful couples create detailed explanations for non-Witness family: why there’s no toast, why photography has limits, why certain traditions are skipped.
 Some couples hold separate cultural celebrations to honor family traditions while keeping the Kingdom Hall ceremony within Witness guidelines.
-One couple held three events: the Kingdom Hall ceremony for the congregation, a tea ceremony for the bride’s Buddhist family, and a backyard barbecue for the groom’s Southern Baptist relatives.
+One couple held multiple events: the Kingdom Hall ceremony for the congregation, a tea ceremony for the bride’s Buddhist family, and a backyard barbecue for the groom’s Southern Baptist relatives.
 “Everyone got something familiar,” the bride explained, “but the actual marriage stayed within our faith boundaries.”

 Frequently Asked Questions